From left: Janet Martini, David Swarens, Vykki Mende Gray

 special project of Los californios®.
 These

-are in turn providing community service through their enchanting
+in turn providing community service through their enchanting

 performances both in Sherman Heights and in the larger San Diego